jbcodeforce/shift_left_utils/docs/coding/test_harness.md

 # three features are available:
 init-unit-tests   Initialize the unit test folder and template files for a given table.
 It will parse the SQL statements to create the insert statements for the unit tests.
-It is using the table inventory to find the table folder for the given table name. run-test-suite    Run all the unit tests or a specified test case by sending data to `_ut` topics and validating the results delete-tests      Delete the Flink statements and kafka topics used for unit tests for a given table.
+It is using the table inventory to find the table folder for the given table name. run-unit-tests    Run all the unit tests or a specified test case by sending data to `_ut` topics and validating the results delete-unit-tests      Delete the Flink statements and kafka topics used for unit tests for a given table.
 ```

 [See usage paragraph](#usage-and-recipe)